Skip to content

 To offer location-based services on EasyAML products, EasyAML and our partners might collect, use, and share exact location data.

-We may use non-personalized information to monitor activity that deviates from the norm using Security Information and Event Management (SIEM) tools and take appropriate action as part of our security and cyber crimes prevention processes.
+We may use non-personalised information to monitor activity that deviates from the norm using Security Information and Event Management (SIEM) tools and take appropriate action as part of our security and cyber crimes prevention processes.

 1.1 Information Collected Directly